 There is no right to be a parasite

-A fetus is not an independent entity – in order to live, it must drain the resources of the mother – it is literally a parasite until it is born.
+A fetus is not an independent entity – to live, it must drain the resources of the mother – it is a parasite until it is born.
 A newly-born infant is also helpless, but it does not impose a burden on the mother by its very existence – others may choose to provide for it.
-A parent who chooses to bring an human being into the world accepts an obligation to ensure that it is provided for, but until that choice is made, the fetus has no more right to live of the mother than a thief has to live on other’s wealth.
+A parent who decides to bring a human being into the world accepts an obligation to provide for it.
+Still, that obligation applies to actual human beings – a fetus does not have a right to force a mother to nurture it.

 Humans own their own body

 The most fundamental of rights is the right to one’s own life, which means the right to own one’s body.
-A woman’s body is not the property of the state or society, to be controlled by majority rule.
-Just as it would be unjust to violate a woman by raping her, so it is evil to force her to remain pregnant.
+A woman’s body is not the property of the state or society, to be controlled by majority rule or directed towards political goals.
+The right to make decisions regarding one’s fertility is a fundamental human right.
+Just as it would be unjust to violate a woman by forcibly inseminating her, so it is evil to force her to bear children against her will.